Information for families

 • Marriage certificate in English or French

-Citizens and permanent residents of the United States or St. Pierre & Miquelon, or holders of passports which only require an eTA to enter Canada, may apply for a work permit directly at a Port of Entry to Canada.
+Citizens and permanent residents of the United States or St. Pierre & Miquelon, or holders of passports that only require an eTA to enter Canada, may apply for a work permit directly at a Port of Entry to Canada.
 Such residents do not need to apply for a work permit at the consulate Visa Application Centre or online in their home country.
 Apply at the Port of Entry to Canada and provide the Canadian Border Services Officer at the Port of Entry all documentation and payment as follows: application processing fee, citizenship card, passport, degree certification, postdoc appointment letter, and proof of Offer of Employment/LMIA exemption submission (IMM5802 Submission e-receipt).

 Refer to the IRCC website for further information.